wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/assembly_augment.md

 <structure;affinity:augmented_crafting_table>

-... and then continue by installing all treetaps onto {gold}naturally grown trees{} in close vicinity of the augmented crafting table.
+... and then continue by installing all treetaps onto {concept}naturally grown trees{} in close vicinity of the augmented crafting table.

 ;;;;;

-You may reference the following setup as an example of how to properly power the {light_purple}Assembly Augment{}:
+You may reference the following setup as an example of how to properly power the {item}Assembly Augment{}:

 ![](affinity:textures/gui/wispen_testament/assembly_augment_setup.png,fit)